jakirhasan/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 mkdir myguten-block
 ```

-You create a new package.json using: `npm init`.
-This will walk you through creating a file.
+You create a new package.json using `npm init`.
+This will walk you through creating your package.json file:

 ```
 $ npm init